Widen/tap-rest-api-msdk/README.md

   turned into a json string and processed in that format.
 This is also automatically done for any lists within the records; therefore, records are not duplicated for each item in lists.
 - `num_inference_keys`: optional: number of records used to infer the stream's schema.
 Defaults to 50.
-- `scheam`: optional: A valid Singer schema or a path-like string that provides the path to a `.json` file that contains a valid Singer schema.
+- `schema`: optional: A valid Singer schema or a path-like string that provides the path to a `.json` file that contains a valid Singer schema.
 If provided, the schema will not be inferred from the results of an api call.